sudo-umair/learning-go-lang/module-07/README.md

 - Modifying elements of a slice modifies the original array
 - Using the `len` and `cap` functions with slices
 - Reslicing a slice
+- Dynamically creating arrays without specifying length
+- `append` function to add elements to a slice